 A committed educator and experienced ensemble clinician, Dr. Lai has worked with numerous youth orchestras and university ensembles in Taiwan, Canada, and United States.
 Recently, she has conducted Boston University Symphony Orchestra, as well as several honors orchestras in New York State and Massachusetts, given conducting masterclasses at National Chia-Yi University in Taiwan, and served as ensemble clinician in New York, Wisconsin, and at the Kiwanis Music Festival in Canada.
 In 2015, Dr. Lai conducted a joint concert of Rochester Philharmonic Orchestra and Rochester Philharmonic Youth Orchestra, performed in Kodak Hall at Eastman Theater.

 A Protégé of Gunther Schuller, Dr. Lai worked with the legendary maestro for over ten years.
 In addition, she studied with Neeme Jarvi and Johannes Schlaefli at the Gstaad Menuhin Festival and Academy in Switzerland, and participated in the Dallas Opera’s Linda and Mitch Hart Institute for Women Conductors.
 Masterclasses include work with Gustav Meier, JoAnn Falletta, and Ken Kiesler.
 Dr. Lai holds a Doctor of Musical Arts degree in Orchestral Conducting from the University of Wisconsin-Madison, Master of Music degrees in Conducting with Distinction in Performance and Academic Honors from the New England Conservatory of Music.
 Dr. Lai also holds a Master of Science degree in Aeronautics and Aeronautics Engineering from the National Cheng Kung University in Taiwan.
-She was a faculty member at Mount Holyoke College prior to her current position.
+She has held faculty positions (orchestra conductor) at The Ohio State University and Mount Holyoke College.